Inspired Forward is an Amazon Affiliate partner.

+Are you safety conscious?
 If this sounds like a weird question, don’t worry: it is.
 Something I’ve learned over the last almost three years on my company’s safety committee is that for most people, safety is an afterthought.

-But safety should be the first thing we think about for every situation we go into, whether or not it feels natural.
+But safety should be the first thing we think about for every situation we go into, even if it doesn't feel natural.

 Why Safety is Important

 If I asked you this question, “Did you do something dangerous today?”, how many of you would raise your hand?
 If you got in your car at any point today to drive somewhere and didn’t raise your hand, you’re wrong.

-Driving is extremely hazardous, but because we all do it every day, we’ve forgotten what it feels like to be a new driver and terrified that everyone will crash into you.
+Driving is extremely hazardous, but because most of us do it every day, we’ve forgotten what it feels like to be a new driver and terrified that everyone will crash into you.

 Safety is important because we all have that mentality that “it won’t happen to me.”